kayenx00/Thesis/README.md

 (Replace ‚”Nguyenlong09102014” with your password).
 - Now click run to launch the back-end.
 (Run -> Run ‘ThesisApplication’)
 - Then go back to MySQL Workbench again.
-- Open the query tab (File -> New Query Tab), then enter the following scripts:
+- Open the query tab (File -> New Query Tab), then enter the following scripts to create Admin's account (Or Medical Staff's account).
+Note that the account's username is: "Kayen" and account password is: "654321":
 ```
  USE `test`
  INSERT INTO `test`.`roles` (`id`, `name`) VALUES (`1`, `ROLE_ADMIN`);